grafana/xk6-ts/README.md

 Under the hood, xk6-ts uses the [esbuild](https://github.com/evanw/esbuild) library for transpiling and bundling.
 To be precise, xk6-ts uses the [k6pack](https://github.com/szkiba/k6pack) library, which is based on esbuild.

 Before the test run, transpilation and bundling are done on the fly.

+## Compatibility warning

+xk6-ts is currently integrated into k6 by modifying the execution of the `k6 run` command.
+This is a temporary solution, the final integration will be done in a different way.
+This temporary integration assumes that the last argument of the `k6 run` command line is the name of the script file.
+That is, contrary to the way the original `k6 run` command line works, xk6-ts does not accept flags after the script file name.
+By the way, this assumption is not uncommon, many other commands only accept flags before positional arguments. (the original `k6 run` command also accepts flags after the positional argument).